Ayms/torrent-live/README.md

 A side effect is that you might block regular peers that are trying to anonymize themselves via a network like Tor or a VPN (in case the spies are doing the same), but that's not very important and marginal given the size of the bittorrent network.
 And anyway you don't hurt anybody since you are using your blocklist for your personal use.

-It does not insure 100% that you will not connect to a spy but it seems to minimize a lot this risk, so what you are doing is difficult to detect.
+It does not insure 100% that you will not connect to a spy but it does minimize a lot this risk, so what you are doing is difficult to detect.

 The spies might change their IP addresses among their service provider pool of addresses, therefore you could keep in the blocklist some addresses that do not correspond any longer to spies, again it does not seem to be a huge issue since torrent-live is updating the list real-time (TODO remove IP addresses not appearing as spies since some time in the blocklist).

-Apparently, for a new fake infohash the spies are slow to arrive at the begining, but arrive massively after some time.
+Apparently, for a new infohash the spies are slow to arrive at the begining, but arrive massively after some time.

+If the infohash is the one of a particularly monitored torrent, a lot of spies are discovered quickly.

-So you can learn about the spies without starting the torrent while running during a certain period:
+So, assuming that this particularly monitored infohash is 'ef330b39f4801d25b4245212e75a38634bfc856e', you can learn about the spies without starting the torrent and before doing it while running during a certain period:

 	node freerider.js ef330b39f4801d25b4245212e75a38634bfc856e findspiesonly

 	node freerider.js magnet:?xt=urn:btih:ef330b39f4801d25b4245212e75a38634bfc856e findspiesonly

-	node freerider.js magnet:?xt=urn:btih:ef330b39f4801d25b4245212e75a38634bfc856e 'D:/myvideos' findspiesonly

 ## File conversion